jeanc18rlos/dental-vip-cms/src/pages/en/specialties/prosthodontics/types-of-dental-prosthesis.md

   body: '<p class="dv-div-title text-right dv-npr dv-npl">A truly biological and conservative
     approach</p> <p class="dv-div-text text-right">We believe that the routine of
-    wearing out or overloading healthy teeth with the sole intention of replacing other absent ones, should already be a thing of the past.
-Compromise the health, integrity and longevity of its pillars, as it happens with the various variants of the conventional prosthesis, it was the price forced to pay before the discovery and development of osseointegration. </p> <p class="dv-div-text text-right">We are convinced that, under favorable conditions, the implants are the ideal and biological solution par excellence in the field of Oral Rehabilitation.
+    wearing out or overloading healthy teeth with the sole intention of replacing other absent ones; should already be a thing of the past.
+Compromise the health, integrity and longevity of its pillars; as it happens with the various variants of the conventional prosthesis, it was the price forced to pay before the discovery and development of osseointegration. </p> <p class="dv-div-text text-right">We are convinced that, under favorable conditions; the implants are the ideal and biological solution par excellence in the field of Oral Rehabilitation.
 In addition to replacing teeth, they preserve the maxillary bone and prevent the appearance of new pathologies in the remaining natural dentition.<br><br><a href="https://dentalvip.com.ve/especialidades/implantes/"